 The length-to-weight ratio (expressed in ounces) determines how heavy or light your bat is.

 If it’s too heavy for you, making contact with the ball will be more difficult.
 If it’s too light, you’ll have less power and control over your bat.

 What is a balanced bat?

 Essentially, a well-balanced bat “feels” lighter than its actual weight designation, making it easier for batters to swing faster and easier.

 When it comes to how to choose a baseball bat, the size is important.
-It should be long enough for you to handle comfortably while not being too heavy.
+It should be long enough to handle comfortably while not too heavy.

-You can try out different-sized bats at your local sporting goods store and take some swings with them off of live pitching before making a final decision on which one works best for you.
+You can try different-sized bats at your local sporting goods store and take some swings off of live pitching before deciding which works best for you.

 The only way to know if that specific batting equipment will work well with your style or game is by trying it out first-hand.